 - Video broadcasting to provide interactive conferences: WebRTC, RTMP, Twilio.

 - Chat communications: Socket.io, Twilio.

 - Interaction with other programs (API): Stripe, EC2, S3, Firebase Cloud Messaging.

 - Work in the cloud: AWS, Google Cloud.

 Industry products based on advanced technologies are in high demand.
 To make the app more functional, it makes sense to introduce AI into it (for speech recognition and conversations with a chatbot), big data (for working in EHR), blockchain (for improving security, encryption), IoT (for surveillance).
 Rest assured, every telemedicine app developer knows what tools and technologies are best to implement and in what cases.

 Planning Information Architecture and Navigation

 The structure of your solution determines how convenient and easy the access to the content will be.
 A system architect works on it based on the specifics of the project.
 Often templates are used for this.
 For example, Hub & Spoke is suitable for software solutions for iPhone, and Nested Doll is good for Android.
 Specialists specify what elements the product should consist of and how the user will work with them.

 Users who download your product are loyal by default.
 They have already completed the target action and, if the app solves their problems, they will use it regularly.
 However, if at least one section seems inconvenient, they will delete the app and never return.
 This is where mobile apps differ from websites.

-At this stage of telehealth app development, you experience great responsibility.
+At this stage of telemedicine app development, you experience great responsibility.
 Your hired employees must build a user-friendly ecosystem with perfect UX: